Skip to main content

 Dr Jeevan Hariharan is a Lecturer (Assistant Professor) in Private Law.
 He researches and teaches in the areas of private law, legal theory and media law, with a particular focus on tort law and privacy.

-Jeevan completed his PhD at UCL, supported by a Faculty of Laws Research Scholarship, on the legal protection of ‘physical privacy’.
+Jeevan completed his PhD at UCL, supported by a Faculty of Laws Research Scholarship.
 He holds BA (First Class) and LLB degrees from the University of Sydney, where he was awarded the University Medal in Philosophy.
 He also has an LLM (First Class) from the University of Cambridge, where he was the recipient of the Lucas-Smith Memorial Prize for the top law student at Queens’ College and a Foundation Scholarship.

 Jeevan’s prior professional experience includes working as a Legal Advisor at Linklaters LLP in London and as a Judicial Assistant at the Supreme Court of New South Wales in Sydney, Australia.